code-423n4/2023-04-caviar-findings/data/Sathish9098-G.md

 ## [G-7] Usage of uints/ints smaller than 32 bytes (256 bits) incurs overhead

+> Instances(13)

+> Approximate Gas Saved : 364 gas

 When using elements that are smaller than 32 bytes, your contracts gas usage may be higher.
 This is because the EVM operates on 32 bytes at a time.
 Therefore, if the element is smaller than that, the EVM must use more operations in order to reduce the size of the element from 32 bytes to the desired size.

 (https://docs.soliditylang.org/en/v0.8.11/internals/layout_in_storage.html)

+Each operation involving a uint128 costs an extra 22-28 gas (depending on whether the other operand is also a variable of type uint8) as compared to ones involving uint256, due to the compiler having to clear the higher bits of the memory word before operating on the uint128, as well as the associated stack operations of doing so.
+Use a larger size then downcast where needed

 ```solidity
 FILE: 2023-04-caviar/src/Factory.sol